ctoruno/LAC-Reports/Outputs/Colombia/Method/Colombia_method.md

                                         <p class="mb-4">
                                             In total, 42 interviewers worked on this project, including 28 female interviewers.
 Enumerators worked in ten groups of four to five interviewers with one supervisor per group.
 Interviews were conducted in Spanish.
                                             <br><br>
                                             The supervisory team directly oversaw 20% of all interviews in the field.
 During data processing, 200 interviews (approximately 20% of the sample) were selected for audio review by the central office and 300 interviews (30% of the sample) were backchecked via telephone.
-After quality control, 2 interviews were rejected from the final sample.
 Additional quality control measures included GPS validation of all sampling segment interviews, checks for abnormal answer patterns, and photo verification.
+After quality control, two interviews were rejected from the final sample.
 Interviews averaged 44 minutes in length and ranged from 26 to 81 minutes.
                                         </p>

                                         <p class="mb-0 c-purple"><b>DATA REVIEW AND JUSTIFICATION</b></p>